Finite quotients of abelian varieties with a Calabi-Yau resolution: Cyclicity of the pointwise stabilizers of loci of codimension 3 and 4

-\lem[lem-2sylow]{Let $B$ be an abelian fourfold, and let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ acting freely in codimension $2$.
+\lem[lem-2sylow]{Let $B$ be an abelian fourfold, and let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ acting freely in codimension $2$ with determinant one.
 If not trivial, a $2$-Sylow subgroup $S$ of $F$ is cyclic or a generalized quaternion group, and its order divides 16.}

 \demo{By Lemma \ref{lem-allelements}, the element of order 2 in $F$ is unique: it is $-\id_B$.
 By \cite[5.3.6]{Robinson}, $S$ is hence either cyclic or a generalized quaternion group.
 Moreover, by Lemma \ref{lem-allelements}, $S$ has no element of order $32$.
 Hence, the only case where the order of $S$ does not divide $16$, is when $S$ is isomorphic to $Q_{32}$.
 Let us however show that this is impossible.